Nimrod007/waze-api/README.md

 enter your route start and end (using street name , house number , city)

-we will give you the total duration of the route (giving 2 optional routes)
+will give you the total duration of the route (giving 2 optional routes)

 this is done by sending the waze web site a query for the route details and get the total time